 - UltraPerformance!
 Onboard IDE Bus Master controller with two connectors that support four IDE devices in two channels.
-Supports UltraDMA/66, UltraDMA/33 (IDE DMA Mode 2), PIO Modes 3 & 4, and supports Enhanced IDE devices, such as Tape Backup, DVD-ROM, CD-ROM, CD-R/RW, and LS-120 drives. - Double or Quadruple the IDE Transfer Speed!
-IDE transfers using UltraDMA/ 33 Bus Master IDE can handle rates up to 33MB/s and up to 66MB/s using UltraDMA/66 technology.
-The best of all is that these new technology is compatible with existing ATA-2 IDE specifications so there is no need to upgrade current IDE devices or cables. - Concurrent PCI: Concurrent PCI optimizes system performance with concurrent PCI and CPU bus activities. - SDRAM Optimized Performance!
+Supports UltraDMA/66, UltraDMA/33 (IDE DMA Mode 2), PIO Modes 3 & 4, and supports Enhanced IDE devices, such as Tape Backup, CD-ROM, CD-R/RW, and LS-120 drives. - Double or Quadruple the IDE Transfer Speed!
+IDE transfers using UltraDMA/33 Bus Master IDE can handle rates up to 33MB/s and up to 66MB/s using UltraDMA/66 technology.
+The best of all is that these new technology is compatible with existing ATA-2 IDE specifications so there is no need to upgrade current IDE devices or cables. - Concurrent PCI!
+Concurrent PCI allows multiple PCI transfers from PCI master buses to memory to CPU. - SDRAM Optimized Performance!
 ASUS smart series motherboards support the new generation memory, Synchronous Dynamic Random Access Memory (SDRAM), which increases the data transfer rate to 800MB/s max using PC100-compliant SDRAM. - ACPI Ready!
 ACPI (Advanced Configuration and Power Interface) is also implemented on all ASUS smart series motherboards.
 ACPI provides more Energy Saving Features for future operating systems (OS) supporting OS Direct Power Management (OSPM) functionality.
 With these features implemented in the OS, PCs can be ready around the clock, yet satisfy all the energy saving standards.
 To fully utilize the benefits of ACPI, an ACPI-supported OS, such as Windows 98, must be used. - Suspend and Go!
-Suspend-To-RAM (STR) provides maximum power savings as an alternative to leaving the computer ON and QuickStartTM so that you do not fall asleep waiting for system bootup. - New Compliancy!
-Both the BIOS and hardware levels of the motherboard meet the stringent requirements for Microsoft PC'99 certification.
+Suspend-To-RAM (STR) provides maximum power savings as an alternative to leaving the computer ON and QuickStartTM so that you do not fall asleep waiting for system bootup.
+(STR requires OS support and does not support ISA cards; ISA cards may fail to work coming out of STR mode.) - New Compliancy!
+Both the BIOS and hardware levels of the motherboard meet PC'99 compliancy.
 The new PC'99 requirements for systems and components are based on the following high-level goals: Support for Plug and Play compatibility and power management for configuring and managing all system components, and 32-bit device drivers and installation procedures for Windows 95/98/NT.
 Color-coded connectors and descriptive icons make identification easy as required by PC'99. - Highest Audio Quality!
-AC'97 DAC/ADC built into the audio CODEC reduces noise to improve audio quality and performance for a SNR (signal to noise ratio) of +90dB.
+AC'97 DAC/ADC built into the audio codec reduces noise to improve audio quality and performance for a SNR (signal to noise ratio) of +90dB.
 These features greatly improve voice synthesis and recognition. - Extreme Graphics!
 The integrated motion compensation allows for smooth MPEG1 or MPEG2 video playback.
 Fast 3D graphics engine allows for an exciting gameplay experience.